-Criteria JORC Code explanation Commentary folded succession of Castlemaine Group sediments.
+Criteria JORC Code explanation Commentary Sample The maggines taken to ensure sample folded succession of Castlemaine Group sediments.
 As such its relationship to optimal drill direction (perpendicular to anomalism) remains unclear.
-Sample security The measures taken to ensure sample security.
-Chain of custody is managed by Chalice.
+Chain of custody is managed by Chalice. security The measures taken to ensure sample security.
+Chain of costody is managed by Chaice.
 Samples are stored on site before being transported by third parties to the laboratories in Adelaide and Perth.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 No review has been carried out to date.